fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Automation/v1.6.1/Set-AzureAutomationRunbookDefinition.md

 ## DESCRIPTION
 The **Set-AzureAutomationRunbookDefinition** cmdlet updates the draft definition of a Microsoft Azure Automation runbook.
-Specify a Windows PowerShell ‚Â® script (.ps1) file that contains a runbook that becomes the draft runbook.
+Specify a Windows PowerShell script (.ps1) file that contains a runbook that becomes the draft runbook.

 If a draft definition already exists, use the *Overwrite* parameter to force the cmdlet to overwrite the existing draft.